 Damp Pro Assessment of a Dry Rot Outbreak

-When one of our specialist damp and timber surveyors has correctly diagnosed dry rot, it is essential to determine the dry rot outbreak perimeter to survey the extent of the dry rot damage and to analyse what timber is at risk.
+When a specialist damp and timber surveyor has correctly diagnosed dry rot, it is essential to determine the dry rot outbreak perimeter to survey the extent of the dry rot damage and to analyse what timber is at risk.
 The removal of plaster may be necessary to analyse any timber that could be at risk within the wall structure.

 Damp Pro Dry Rot Treatment